Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 No. The settings can be found in Policy Studio Server Settings --> Monitoring --> Traffic Monitor.
 Please make sure that the "Traffic Monitor" is enabled, otherwise the policy execution path will not appear in the Traffic-Monitor.
 If you only use the [protocols supported](#which-protocols-are-supported) by the Elastic solution, you can gladly reduce the size of the OBSDB if you like, since the data comes from the Elasticsearch database.

+### Can I use the solution without an API-Manager?

+Yes, from version >=4.2.0 this is possible.
+For this you have to set the parameter: `API_MANAGER_ENABLED=false` and disable user authorization.
+See parameter: `AUTHZ_CONFIG`

 ## Known issues
 N/A